Karachi: Football

 Lyari, a neighbourhood in Karachi, holds an important place in Pakistan's football landscape due to its historical and cultural ties to the sport.
 Dating back several decades, Lyari has been a consistent source of football talent, contributing significantly to the national sports scene.
 One notable aspect is the nickname "Little Brazil" often associated with Lyari.

 In its early years, football in Pakistan was mainly concentrated to Balochistan and the locality of Lyari, from where majority of players of the Pakistan national football team were recruited mainly in the 1960s, which is often regarded as the early Golden Age of Pakistani football.
 Notable players during this period include Abdul Ghafoor, nicknamed the "Pakistani Pelé" and "Black Pearl of Pakistan", Muhammad Umer, Moosa Ghazi, Abid Ghazi, Turab Ali, Ali Nawaz Baloch, among others.
 The Kakri Ground and People's Football Stadium, which is one of the major football stadiums in the country are located in the city.
-In 2005, the city hosted the 2005 SAFF Championship at the Peoples Football Stadium, as well as the Geo Super Football League in 2007, which attracted capacity crowds during the games.
+In 2005, the city hosted the 2005 SAFF Championship at the Peoples Football Stadium, as well as the Super Football League in 2007, which attracted capacity crowds during the games.

 Other sports

-When it comes to sports Karachi has a distinction, because some sources cite that it was in 1877 at Karachi in (British) India, where the first attempt was made to form a set of rules of badminton and likely place is said to be Frere Hall.
+Some sources cite that it was in 1877 at Karachi, in what was then in British India ,where the first attempt was made to form a set of rules of for badminton.

 Karachi has hosted seven editions of the National Games of Pakistan, most recently in 2007.

 The popularity of golf is increasing, with clubs in Karachi like Dreamworld Resort, Bahria Town Golf Club, Hotel & Golf Club, Arabian Sea Country Club, DA Country & Golf Club.
 The city has facilities for field hockey (Hockey Club of Pakistan, UBL Hockey Ground), boxing (KPT Sports Complex), squash (Jahangir Khan Squash Complex), and polo.
 There are marinas and boating clubs.
 National Bank of Pakistan Sports Complex is First-class cricket venue and Multi-purpose sports facility in Karachi.